Plainfield Trash Facts

 Short, self-contained answers to the questions people actually ask about the proposed Plainfield trash plant.
 Factual and technical answers are footnoted to official and scientific sources; news is cited only as support.
 Where the evidence is genuinely mixed, this page says so.

-The Plainfield trash plant is a proposed waste-to-energy gasification facility from SMART Technology Systems, on about 81 acres in a residential zone off Routes 12 and 14.38 The developer’s own filing with CT DEEP describes gasification of refuse-derived fuel into a synthesis gas;11 independent reporting puts the throughput at roughly 1,800 tons of trash a day.35 State permit applications have been filed; it remains a proposal under active review by state agencies, no final permit decision has been issued, and no public comment window has opened yet.36
+The Plainfield trash plant is a proposed waste-to-energy gasification facility from SMART Technology Systems, on about 81 acres in a residential zone off Routes 12 and 14.39 The developer’s own filing with CT DEEP describes gasification of refuse-derived fuel into a synthesis gas;11 independent reporting puts the throughput at roughly 1,800 tons of trash a day.36 State permit applications have been filed; it remains a proposal under active review by state agencies, no final permit decision has been issued, and no DEEP comment window has opened.
+A Siting Council public comment window is open in Petition No. 1719 until September 6, 2026.3744

 The basics